 Extra step: Try massaging over the temples, and sweeping from between the eyebrows up to the hairline.
 The slower the movements, the more relaxing it is.

-Extra Step: Try using an essential oil like peppermint or Breathe, by doTERRA, with a carrier oil (unscented cream or lotion, fractionated coconut oil, or sweet almond oil).
+Extra Step: Try using an essential oil like peppermint, with a carrier oil (unscented cream or lotion, fractionated coconut oil, or sweet almond oil).
 We recommend essential oil companies like Snow Lotus, Amrita, or any high quality company that does not use a chemical extraction process.